 Very often, girls in remote villages of Ethiopia can’t find or afford sanitary pads, and they don’t have toilets or water at school.
-So during their periods, they use scraps of old clothing or dry grasses, which are unreliable and unhygienic.
-And they stay at home.
-Ashamed and scared.
+So they get scraps of old clothing to use, which are unreliable and unhygenic, and they stay at home.

-All those missed days of school each month add up and it’s easy for girls to fall behind.
-They are also more likely to suffer with serious ill-health, including reproductive tract and urinary tract infections.
-Many girls drop out of school (51% by Grade 8) and many grow into women with less education, less opportunity and less say in their communities.
+Those missed days of school each month add up and it’s easy for girls to fall behind.
+Many girls drop out (51% by Grade 8) and many grow into women with less education, less opportunity and less say in their communities.

-All because they don’t have access to sanitary pads and menstrual hygiene management education.
+All because they don’t have access to sanitary pads.